How telcos can implement eSIM IoT now

 According to Counterpoint Research, more than six billion eSIM-capable devices will be shipped between 2024 and 2028, and seven out of every 10 cellular devices shipped in 2030 will have eSIM.
 Meanwhile, Juniper Research predicts the number of global IoT eSIM connections will increase by almost 700%, from 165 million in 2024 to nearly 1.3 billion in 2028.

-The sustained increase in eSIM adoption among consumers, enterprises, and OEMs is a welcome development for telcos, as it brings several advantages and many opportunities.
+The sustained increase in eSIM adoption and readiness among consumers, enterprises, and OEMs is a welcome development for telcos, as it brings several advantages and many opportunities.
 However, these benefits do come with challenges.

 Evolving challenges facing telcos